 In most cases, it can be something as simple as data being input incorrectly (in a change of address or circumstances) that has trigged the problem – and getting your payments back on track should be straightforward once you’ve phoned HMRC.

 Even if your claim has been withheld due to a larger issue – such as you no longer being eligible to receive payments-, the Child Benefit staff will be able to talk you through the problem and describe what steps you can take going forward.

-If you have missed a Child Benefit payment – or if you’re thinking of making a claim – start by calling their helpline on 0843 515 9411.
+If you have missed a Child Benefit payment – or if you’re thinking of making a claim – start by calling their Call Forwarding to the Helpline on (Calls cost 7ppm + network charges) 0843 515 9411.

 [cnuk_number number=”(Calls cost 7ppm + network charges) 0843 515 9411″ position=”bottom” name=”Child Benefit”]